 1. Reliability

-Our large network of interconnected cloud servers ensures that there is never a single point of failure.
+The large network of interconnected servers in the cloud ensures that there is never a single point of failure.
 Should a server go down or fail to respond to a request, another server on the network will handle it.
-What’s more, if you’ve purchased more than one server from us, you can easily load balance between server environments, reducing the strain on resources and increasing performance.
+What’s more, if you’ve purchased more than one server from your cloud hosting provider, you can easily load balance between server environments, reducing the strain on resources and increasing performance.

 2. Full root access

-With full root access, users can tailor hosting environments to their own requirements, a feature that’s useful for tech–savvy users who intend to install custom operating systems or software for projects.
+Some cloud hosting providers offer full root access, which means users can tailor their cloud hosting environments to their own requirements – a feature that’s useful for tech-savvy users who intend to install custom operating systems or software for their projects.

 3. Increased flexibility

-The Cloud Panel will be your best friend for more reasons than one, it also allows easy and instantaneous upgrades of your server’s CPU, RAM, and SSD storage, in line with your evolving needs.
-When your website or application is experiencing a spike in demand, you can simply log in and scale up your resources.
+Thanks to the virtual nature of the cloud, you can easily and instantaneously upgrade your allocation of CPU, RAM, and SSD storage, in line with your evolving needs.
+Therefore, when your website or application is experiencing a spike in demand, you can simply log into your cloud hosting account and scale up your resources.
 The same goes in reverse if there’s a drop in demand.
 On top of that, you’ll be able to start, stop and pause your server at the touch of a button, and view both live usage data and estimated billing for the month ahead.

 4. Scalability